 How did the pink ribbon come to symbolize breast cancer awareness?

 October is Breast Cancer Awareness Month and everywhere we look we’re seeing pink.
-In fact, Speed Cleaning is offering a free pink micro fiber cloth for the week of October 7 to the 13th when customers order Stain Assassin.
+We’re offering a free pink microfiber cloth with the purchase of one dozen pink aprons or any order over $75 for the week of October 2nd – 9th.
 But how did the color pink and the pink ribbon become associated with breast cancer awareness and support?

 Let’s start at the beginning: